When it comes to making money online, there are a lot of different opportunities to be found.

-There are actually several more misleading things about Cash For Patriots, which would make you think they are a scam.
+There are actually several more misleading things about the Cash For Patriots program, which would make you think they are a scam.

 So, what is it then??
 A government program or a program of a private company?
 Another red flag about this program is that it’s actually more of a funnel page for the Lifetime Income Report.

 The sales video about the Cash For Patriots program is long, but luckily you have the option to read the sales pitch instead of watching it.
 Towards the end of the pitch, youll notice a shift in the statement.

 Instead of just focusing on the Cash For Patriots program, other programs will be introduced and the focus will be on the Lifetime Income Report, which is a newsletter that Zach publishes.

 Basically, at the end of the pitch, he’ll say you need to subscribe to the newsletter, which cost at least $49 a year.
 It’s not much but he should have focused on that at the start instead of the Cash For Patriots program.

 It looks like Zach purposely misleads you so you’ll be more likely to join the newsletter to get the free Cash For Patriots program report.